bookofproofs/bookofproofs.github.io/_sources/history/17th-century/borelli.md

 * In this text Borelli says that it will surprise some that he has published an astronomy text when it is well known that for years he has been working on anatomy, particularly studying the motion of animals.
 * Influenced by Malpighi, Borelli began making biomechanical experiments.
 * The Accademia del Cimento, although never formally closed down, ceased to operate when Borelli left Pisa.
-* Borelli had always opposed Spanish rule of Sicily and, back in Messina, he became involved in politics.
 * In 1672 the Spanish rulers decided to move against those they knew to be working against them and they sought to arrest Borelli.
 * Never one to do nothing, Borelli still made use of his mathematical talents by teaching mathematics at the Scuole Pie di San Pantaleo.
 * Borelli dedicated to work to her, but he died of pneumonia before the work was through the press.
 * This allowed Borelli to calculate the movements of the fibres on the basis of Euclidean proportion theory.
-* Euclid's second book on geometrical algebra was particularly relevant for Borelli in this study, since, for example, he could articulate geometrically his argument about how tendons and fibres contract according to their shapes.
 * In 1984 the American Society of Biomechanics named its the most prestigious honour the 'Giovanni Borelli Award'.

 Born 28 January 1608, Naples, Kingdom of Naples (now Italy).
 Died 31 December 1679, Rome, Papal States (now Italy).